Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ![lab1-output](https://user-images.githubusercontent.com/90343497/132996820-cf972072-a1a1-4f36-8ecd-4ecc1dc0bfba.png)

 - How to check the Id:
-  - Left click on the graph where we need to get the value of Id,
+  - Left click on the graph where we need to get the value of Id
-  - Some values will be displayed on terminal like x0 and y0,x0 is the value on x-axis and y0 is the value on y-axis,
+  - Some values will be displayed on terminal like x0 and y0,x0 is the value on x-axis and y0 is the value on y-axis
-  - As the above curve is Id vs Vds, y0 is the value of Id in amperes,
+  - As the above curve is Id vs Vds, y0 is the value of Id in amperes
   - In spice file, type of corner should be mentioned.
 - There are five different type of corners,they are:
   1. tt(typical corner)